TL;DR

 In this definitive guide, we will unpack the high-performance trap, quantify the risks, and reveal how a robust shield of Private Medical Insurance (PMI) and Life & Critical Illness Protection (LCIIP) is no longer a luxury, but an essential component of a sustainable leadership strategy.

 The image of a successful UK leader is often one of unshakeable resilience and relentless drive.
 But behind the confident exterior, a silent epidemic is taking hold.
-The "always-on" culture has normalised the sacrifice of sleep, nutrition, and mental downtime in the pursuit of professional goals.
+The "typically-on" culture has normalised the sacrifice of sleep, nutrition, and mental downtime in the pursuit of professional goals.
 This isn't just anecdotal; the data paints a stark picture.

 But what is the direct cost to your business when a leader's health fails?

-The £4.5 Million+ Leadership Crisis: A Realistic Breakdown
+The £4.5 Million+ Leadership Crisis: A Realistic Breakdown (illustrative estimate)

 Let's consider a hypothetical but common scenario for a UK-based tech firm with a £50 million turnover.